seankibler/portainer-custom-backup-solution/README.md

 ## Adding a New Site

-If you deploy more WordPress/Nextcloud sites that you want to be included in the backup you will need to add them to the `backup.sh` script.
+If you deploy more WordPress/Nextcloud sites that you want to be included in the backup you will need to add them to the `/usr/local/bin/backup.sh` script.

 Most importantly, the new entries MUST be added before the `backup-upload.sh` entry.